Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Evaluation

 To match test code statements to log messages, we collect a total of 42,121 static log statements from all 785 test cases.
 Among these, we uniquely match 13,643 statements to execution log messages.
-In addition, 1,078 error statements are included, resulting in 14,721 statements whose execution state is set to executed.
-Of the remaining static log statements, 12,159 do not match any log message and are therefore marked as non-executed.
-The rest match multiple log messages, and as a result, their execution state is considered unknown.
+In addition, 1,078 error statements are included, bringing the total to 14,721 statements with execution state set to executed.
+Of the remaining static log statements, 12,159 do not match any log message and are therefore marked as non-executed. \annotate{Part of C1.4}This non-execution is genuine because for each one of these statements, all static string literals are absent from the log.

+The remaining static log statements match multiple log messages.
+As a result, their execution state is considered unknown.
+Besides multi-match static log statements, there are 1,437 fully dynamic log statements whose execution state our algorithm cannot infer.
+These statements lack static content and therefore do not produce log information that could help our matching algorithm, for example, when they print only the runtime value of a variable without a string literal.

-To construct CFGs, we use the open-source tool Joern~\footnote{https://github.com/joernio/joern} and optimize the graphs by merging chains of nodes without branches or nodes that point to the same line of code into single nodes.
-We conduct our FL experiments on a system powered by a CPU with 72 cores, 128 GB of RAM, and four 32GB GPUs.
+To construct CFGs, we use the open-source tool Joern\footnote{\underline{\url{https://github.com/joernio/joern}}} and optimize the graphs by merging chains of nodes without branches or nodes that point to the same line of code into single nodes.